 - Serve salmon over rice.

-With this meal, for example, the kids even got involved in constructing the little packets and seasoning their salmon to their own preferences.
+With this meal, the kids even got involved in constructing the little packets and seasoning their salmon to their own preferences.

 The kids like a LOT of sesame seeds, as you can see from the pictures.